tohagan/ShouldBe/README.markdown

     Should.ThrowException<ArgumentOutOfRangeException>(() => widget.Twist(-1));

 ### Features:
-  * Extension methods wrapper NUnit Asserts in order to write cleaner more readable Unit Tests.
+* Extension methods wrapper NUnit Asserts in order to write cleaner more readable Unit Tests
   * Fast to code with Intellisense in VS.NET or other tools.
   * Extension methods all start with 'Should' to make them group together in intellisense lists.

 * Integrates with existing NUnit runner tools and 3rd partly tools like Resharper.
   * NOTE: I removed support for additional unit test libs (found in Shouldly) as this just complicated our build environment.

 * Where feasible, wrapper methods are intentionally typesafe (in contrast to many NUnit methods).
    * In most cases, actual and expected argument types can be inferred and checked by the compiler.
      The type does  not need to be declared.
    * Enforcing type safety typically avoids more unit test bugs and improves the fluent API by knowing the return type.

 * Helper methods for creating Rhino mock instances (See MockMe class)

 * In Debug build, uses the call stack to read unit test source code (if available) when reporting failure messages.
-    -  Assertion:  (1+1).ShouldBe(1);
-       Reports:    "(1+1) should be 1 but was 2"
+  * See "contestant.Points" example above.

 * Uses the name of the assertion method to construct the assertion failure message.
   The method named "ShouldBeTheSet()" converts to "should be the set" in the final message.

 * Improved enumeration failure messages to show "missing" and "not expected" lists:

-    - Assertion: new[] { 2, 7, 10, 9 }.ShouldBeTheSet(new[] { 2, 3, 10, 15, 9 }
+	new[] { 2, 7, 10, 9 }.ShouldBeTheSet(new[] { 2, 3, 10, 15, 9 }

-      Reports:
+Outputs:

 	new[] { 2, 7, 10, 9 }
 	  should be the set
 	[2, 3, 9, 10, 15]
 	   but was
 	[2, 7, 9, 10]
 	   difference
 	[2, *7*, 9, 10, *]
 	   missing
 	[3, 15]
 	  not expected
 	[7]

 ### Updates from the original Shouldly unit test library:
   * Renamed library to ShouldBe to distinguish it from original library.